fin-cli/handbook/references/documentation-standards.md

  * : A Unix timestamp or an English textual datetime description compatible with `strtotime()`.
 Defaults to now.
  *
  * [<recurrence>]
  * : How often the event should recur.
-See `wp cron schedule list` for available schedule names.
+See `fin cron schedule list` for available schedule names.
 Defaults to no recurrence.
  *
  * [--<field>=<value>]
  * : Associative args for the event.